Beckfoot Thornton

-Beckfoot Thornton (Thornton Grammar School until 2016) is a mixed secondary school and sixth form located in Thornton, West Yorkshire, England.
+Beckfoot Thornton (Thornton Grammar School until 2016) is a mixed secondary school located in Thornton, West Yorkshire, England.

 It is an Academy administered by Beckfoot Trust since 2016 and formerly a comprehensive foundation school administered by Bradford City Council and the Thornton Grammar and Queensbury School Learning Trust.
-It offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels and further BTECs.
+It offers GCSEs and Vocational Courses as programmes of study for pupils.
+The school previously had a sixth form but now caters for pupils aged 11 to 16.